-“Pura vida” is the most commonly used phrase in this beautiful country and literally means “Pure life”.
+“Pura vida” – most commonly used phrase in this beautiful country and literally means “Pure life”.
 But this saying goes beyond its simple translation: it’s a way of life; and the only way you can discover it is traveling to Costa Rica.

 Contextually, this expression symbolizes the idea of simply enjoying life and being happy.
 Here are 10 interesting facts about this joyful country:

 Interesting, funny and quirky facts about Costa Rica.

 Costa Rica is a democratic and peaceful country, and it doesn’t have an army since 1948.
 The absence of an army makes it possible each year to fund all of the country’s public universities, as well as three hospitals.

 Thanks to this peaceful lifestyle, the ex-president Oscar Arias Sanchez won the 1987 Nobel Peace Prize for developing and promoting a peace plan to end the guerrilla wars in Central America.

 3. High life expectancy